Wizkunde/magerun-commands/README.md

 ## Extra credits

-Inspired by Peter Jaap Blaakmeer from Elgetos his repository (https://github.com/peterjaap/magerun-addons), i built this one to provide me with similar functionalities and adding rollback support to the media part
+Inspired by Peter Jaap Blaakmeer from Elgentos his repository (https://github.com/peterjaap/magerun-addons), i built this one to provide me with similar functionalities and adding rollback support to the media part

 ## Available custom commands
 - wizkunde:cache:warm - Warms the cache based on the Sitemap files generated in your installation